Imports Modification

 api-ms-win-crt-stdio-l1-1-0.dll!_set_fmode: 0x000046c9f2

-Given this output, the IAT address of puts is located at the RVA 0x000046c9e2.
-This information can be used to patch sections that would need to know this address:
+Given this output, the IAT address of puts is at RVA 0x000046c9e2.
+This information can be used to patch sections that need this address:

 def iat_resolution_cbk(pe: lief.PE.Binary, imp: lief.PE.Import,